MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/using-winusb-api-to-communicate-with-a-usb-device.md

   The application uses the **PipeId** value to identify which pipe to use for data transfer in calls to WinUSB functions, such as **[WinUsb_ReadPipe](/windows/win32/api/winusb/nf-winusb-winusb_readpipe) (described in the "Issue I/O Requests" section of this topic)**, so the example stores all three **PipeId** values for later use.

-The following example code gets the speed of the device that is specified by the WinUSB interface handle.
+The following example code gets the speed of the device specified by the WinUSB interface handle.

 ``` cpp
 BOOL GetUSBDeviceSpeed(WINUSB_INTERFACE_HANDLE hDeviceHandle, UCHAR* pDeviceSpeed)